James Forrestal: Namesakes

+The aircraft carrier USS Forrestal, in commission 1955–1993, was named for him.

+In literature and the arts

 In the 2002 HBO TV movie Path to War, Secretary of Defense Robert McNamara (portrayed by Alec Baldwin) hauntingly recounts the story of James Forrestal's dismissal and suicide to speechwriter Richard Goodwin (portrayed by James Frain).

 In the 2006 film Flags of Our Fathers, Forrestal was played by Michael Cumpsty.

 The story of James Forrestal is prominently featured in Chapter 4 of the Oliver Stone popular documentary series Oliver Stone's Untold History of the United States, which aired on Showtime in 2012–13.

 The later part of Forrestal's life, including his marriage and his death, is a large part of Majic Man by Max Allan Collins.